ROBOTIS-GIT/emanual/docs/en/software/dynamixel/dynamixel_sdk/device_setup/dynamixel.md

   ![](/assets/images/sw/sdk/dynamixel_sdk/device_setup/dynamixel_setting/2.png)

-`Note` The X series' 4P connector is not compatible with the USB2Dynamixel connector.
+**NOTE** : The X series' 4P connector is not compatible with the USB2Dynamixel connector.
 {: .notice}

 To run the SDK examples, the following Dynamixel parameters need to be changed: